Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## todo

 * improve this tutorial with an API Route built with Api platform (without DB) and install the vue-generator from api-platform for a crud sample
+* Fail with authentification : inmemory doesn't seems to be a success => should i keep this feature ? if no, i have to clean all related config : session, security, ... (maybe use full sf form to test inmemory user)
+* 2nd FAIL : the click on the form button seems to trigger a form submit, need to check this